What is a Caricature? Caricature Definition & Explanation

 I would imagine Hirschfeld would have a line of people out the door and every last one of the guests would want a drawing.

-So you decide what kind of caricature you like best.
+You decide what kind of caricature you like best.

 I personally love the perfect meld of cartoony, portrait and exaggeration of Al Hirschfeld.